mateoign/streetview/README.md

 # Google Street View To Detect Wildfire Risks
-This is the first part of the senior capstone.
+San Diego Gas and Electric
 This project uses Google Street View to collect the images for the dataset.
-In conjuction with labellbox the images uses object detection to train a DeTr HuggingFace model to label SDG&E equipment such as poles and transformers.
+In conjuction with Labelbox for class annotations, I used the images to train a Detection Transformer HuggingFace model to label SDG&E equipment such as poles and transformers.
 First we needed to collect images and our section leader helped us out with this [jupyter notebook](https://github.com/pdashk/streetwatch/tree/master).
-The following information, until the "Part 1" title, were important to the project but it does not need to be repilcated to see the final model.
+This exhibited in the conda environment and training data sections.

-# Object Detection Model for Grading
+# Object Detection Model
 Upload the [finetune_detr notebook](https://github.com/mjignacio/dsc180a-streetview/blob/main/notebooks/finetune_detr.ipynb) in a [Google Colab](https://colab.research.google.com) or use an environment with a NVIDIA gpu as it requires cuda cores to run.
 Then run through it and observe the results.
 This is the final form of the model but there is so much more information that it took to get here which is why there are so many extra files and info on this readme.

 ## Data Sources
 Data for this project is collected from [Google Street View Static API](https://developers.google.com/maps/documentation/streetview/overview).
+If you want to run my file to check that it works, clone my GitHub then do the following.

 ## Setup